lumoslabs/aleph/docs/FEATURES.md

 #### Schema Filters

 These are site wide, saved filters to hide schema information by schema or table.
 Supports both black and white list style filter based on regex.
-This is useful if you have some "operational" tables in Redshift that you do not want to expose to end users.
+This is useful if you have some "operational" tables in Redshift/Snowflake that you do not want to expose to end users.

 See [example here](../config/example/table_blacklist.yml)